 Artworks from our nationally Recognised collection of Scottish art are displayed on a rotating basis.
 Visitors can also enjoy our richly diverse programme of changing exhibitions, which include historic and modern Scottish painting and photography, as well as contemporary art and craft.

-An escalator and lift provide easy access to six floors, and the Centre also houses a great shop and café on the ground floor.
+An escalator and lift provide easy access to six floors, and the Centre also houses a great shop and the wonderful Mimi's Bakehouse café on the ground floor.
 Admission is normally free, although charges apply for some temporary exhibitions.

 It is a richly diverse collection, ranging from civic portraiture to contemporary abstraction.
 It continues to grow, using a generous bequest left to the City in the 1960s, with a focus on acquiring contemporary work as well as filling historic gaps.